amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 # Deploying the app

-Angular CLI comes with a convenient command to automatically deploy your app to github pages.
+Angular CLI comes with a convenient command to automatically deploy your app to Github pages.

 In my case, my repo is [https://github.com/amejiarosario/angular2-todo-app](https://github.com/amejiarosario/angular2-todo-app).
 ```bash